adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #biz a web service in which users would post a job they want to get done by a professional, and professionals would compete with public offers, so that the user can pick the most relevant/convincing one
+- <span class="hashtag">#biz</span> a web service in which users would post a job they want to get done by a professional, and professionals would compete with public offers, so that the user can pick the most relevant/convincing one
   <span id="1373176051" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"